davidedc/P5Nitro/Docs/How to export P5Nitro as an app - Linux.md

       /P5Nitro/application.linux/lib/

 * This directory should contain two jar files.
+* If the mac app is up to date, then you can copy the P5Nitro.jar file from there and put it in place of the one in this directory.
+In this case, there is nothing more to do and you can skip any remaining steps of this guide.
-Rename P5Nitro.jar to P5Nitro.zip and unpack it in place (you can double-click it in Finder)
+* Rename P5Nitro.jar to P5Nitro.zip
+and unpack it in place (you can double-click it in Finder)
 * in the unpacked folder, (which should be named P5Nitro), delete all the contents of the data folder apart from the font file
 * Now with the terminal go to: